phoqe/havelock/README.md

 | Google Chrome Canary | `chrome-canary` | Windows, macOS        |
 | Google Chrome Dev    | `chrome-dev`    | Linux                 |

-If your web browser isn’t listed here, you can use the `getDataFromPath(path, table)` function.
+If your web browser isn’t listed here, you can use the `getDataFromPath()` function.
 You need to know the full path to the file and which table to access.

 ## License